hitchhikr/protrekkr/README.md

 ![alt text](ptk.png)

 ---
-In order to compile it, use the provided makefile for your target architecture (if available).
+In order to compile the tracker, use the provided makefile for your target architecture (if available).

 Example: